mpenning/ciscoconfparse2/README.md

 ## What if we don\'t use Cisco IOS?

-In some cases, you can parse [brace-delimited configurations][13] into a Cisco IOS style (see [original ciscoconfparse Github Issue \#17][14]), which means that CiscoConfParse may be able to parse some of these configurations:
+In many cases, you can parse [brace-delimited configurations][13] into a Cisco IOS style (see [original ciscoconfparse Github Issue \#17][14]), which means that CiscoConfParse may be able to parse these configurations:

 - Juniper Networks Junos OS
 - Palo Alto Networks Firewall configurations